LifeScopeLabs/lifescopelabs.github.io/md/lifescope-index.md

 # Documentation Index

-Here is the repository documentation and development status of all project components.
+This GitHub.io site hold as a documentation source and  Here is the repository documentation and development status of all project components.

 | Repository Documentation | Priority | Status |
 |--|--|--|